 Can Mormons drink Yerba Mate?

 Mormons can drink Yerba Mate as it has not been specifically added to the list of proscribed substances.
-Many members of the church throughout the world enjoy it daily as to some missionaries (it’s up to the mission president).
+Many members of the church throughout the world enjoy it daily as do some missionaries (it’s left up to the discression of the mission president).

 Can Mormons drink chai tea?